bryanbcook/deploymentqueuing-extension/docs/Installation.md

 ## Install via Sharing

-A private extensioncan be "shared" so that it is made available to your Azure DevOps Organization.
+A private extension can be "shared" so that it is made available to your Azure DevOps Organization.
 Once shared, your Project Collection Administrator can install it through the link available in **General > Extensions : Shared** tab.

 ![Shared Tab](img/extensions-shared.png)